danbz/streetview2/README.md

 o: open a .ply file and load to memory as ofMesh object

-up/right/down/left arrow keys - load an additional panorama at 0,90,180,270 degrees to the current panorama
+w,a,d,x - load an additional panorama at 0,90,180,270 degrees to the current panorama

+up,down, left, right, truck and dolly camera.

+click and drag to look,

+r: reset camera position

-+ recurse through a tree of links listed in the data for each panorama and load the panoaramas - one level at a time
++: recurse through a tree of links listed in the data for each panorama and load the panoaramas - one level at a time

 # dependencies
 ofxGui